Dental crown alloys –

 ▲ Section references – Anusavice

-Alloy compositions taken from manufacturer’s information.
+Alloy compositions are taken from manufacturers’ information.

 Why does it matter which alloy is used to make your crown?